METALS-Copper flat as strong dollar holds sway

 By James Regan

-SYDNEY, June 21 London copper was trading flat on Wednesday, capped by a stronger dollar that pushed prices lower overnight.
+SYDNEY, June 21 (Reuters) - London copper was trading flat on Wednesday, capped by a stronger dollar that pushed prices lower overnight.

 The dollar was at 97.747 against a basket of currencies, having touched a five-week peak overnight, making it attractive for sellers of copper in other currencies to unload positions and book arbitrage profits.